 Option 1: East England Route to Edinburgh

 The best place to pick up a hire car for option 1 is Stansted Airport.
 This will cost a little bit more money to get to if you’re catching the train as it’s a National Rail line, however, booking your tickets in advance or getting the coach will save you money.

 The east route will mainly take you on the A1 and A1(M)/A1 to Edinburgh.

-Cambridge is one of the most well-known cities in England, and it isn’t hard to see why it is so popular with tourists!
-The city has some of the most amazing looking architecture in all of England, and a world-famous university as well.
-Due to the large student population, there is so much to do as well as numerous great places to eat and drink in the centre of the city!
+Cambridge is one of the most well-known cities in England, and it’s easy to see why it is so popular with tourists!
+The city has some of the most amazing architecture in all of England and a world-famous university as well.
+Due to the large student population there is so much to do as well as numerous great places to eat and drink in the centre of the city!

-There are many things that are fun to do when you visit Cambridge, but an absolute must-try, while you are visiting, is the all too famous punting!
-The boat has a flat bottom, which is used for leisure time and pushed across the water using a pole, along the river Cam.
-This is a popular method of seeing some of the colleges on the university campus, as well as the Bridge of Sighs which is very popular among tourists.
+There are many things that are fun to do when you visit Cambridge, but an absolute must-try is the famous punting!
+A punt is a flat bottomed boat, which is used for leisure time and pushed across the water using a quant pole.
+This is a popular method of seeing some of the Colleges on the university, as well as the Bridge of Sighs which is very popular among tourists.